Balkghar/dai-lab-http-infrastructure/doc/scalability-load-balancing.md

 ## Scalability

-Scalability allows to add or remove resources dynamically to meet a variying demand and allow for reliablity and performance.
+Scalability allows to add or remove resources dynamically to meet a varying demand and allow for reliability and performance.
 This application uses a horizontal type of scaling where the workload is distributed between multiple instances of the same service.
 This achieved using docker and Traefik together.

 The docker compose configuration accepts the `replicas` attribute which specifies the initial amount of clones of a service that should be created.
 New instances of each service may then be created by using the command `docker compose up -d --scale <instance_name>=<count>`.
 Note that the docker services can not use the `container_name` attributes if they want to have replicas.